diegozea/MIToS.jl/README.md

 To allow such analysis, MIToS also implements several useful tools for working with protein structures, such as those available in the **Protein Data Bank (PDB)** or predicted by AlphaFold 2.

 MIToS starting point was an improvement of the algorithm published by Buslje et al. [2].
-A BLOSUM62-based pseudo-count strategy, similar to Altschul et al.[4], , was implemented to improve performance in the range of MSAs with a low number of sequences [1].
+A BLOSUM62-based pseudo-count strategy, was implemented to improve performance in the range of MSAs with a low number of sequences [1].
 **MIToS** offers all the tools for using, developing, and testing MI-based scores—in fact, any measure based on reside frequencies in an MSA—in different modules.

 ### Modules
 MIToS tools are separated into different modules for different tasks.